Spectral Line Workshop

 E. Find the source position (step 5)

-Open the image in the viewer to obtain the same image as above.
+(Linux) or CARTA (MacOS) to obtain the same image as above.
 We want to adjust our visibilities so that the peak of the emission is at the centre of the image.
-This makes it easier to remove the continuum emission from the spectral line.
+This adjustment simplifies removing the continuum emission from the spectral line.
 CASA performs a phase shift to adjust the phase centre of the observation.
-Firstly, however, we need to work out the location of the peak brightness.
+However, we first need to determine the location of the peak brightness.

 box=boxsize,